 RST 485 Internship

-Deadline to submit an official internship job description or internship job offer for a RST 485 spring 2022 internship is November 15, 2021.
+Deadline to submit an official internship job description or internship job offer for a RST 485 summer 2022 internship is April 1, 2022.

-Materials that are not submitted on or before that date will not be accepted for spring 2022 internship placement.
+Materials that are not submitted on or before that date will not be accepted for summer 2022 internship placement.

 For information about required materials and internship opportunities see the RST Career Opportunity Board on Compass, the RST 480 Compass page, and flyers posted at the RST Academic Advising office (Huff 130) and the Internship Coordinator office (Huff 237).